DECODEproject/decode-app/README.md

 ## Implementation notes

+### Redux store structure
+The store has the current state of the app.
+It contains as less information as possible, normalized for efficient access.

+The container components connect the store to the presentational components.
+It makes use of memoized selectors from the reselect library to retrieve data from the store and transform it to the shape that is more convenient to the presentational components.

 ### Splash screen
 The splash screen has been developed following mostly [this awesome article by Spencer Carli](https://medium.com/handlebar-labs/how-to-add-a-splash-screen-to-a-react-native-app-ios-and-android-30a3cec835ae)